OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Related work

 \section{Related work}

-Since our work touches on many tasks, we focus the literature review on general concepts and on the most relevant work. \textbf{Generative models} are typically based on Generative Adversarial Networks\cite{goodfellow2014generative} or Variational Auto-Encoders\cite{vae}.
-In addition, these two can be combined~\cite{larsen2015autoencoding}. \textbf{Conditional image generation} In conditional image generation, the generated image is conditioned on an initial variable, most commonly, the target class.
-CGAN\cite{mirza2014conditional} and InfoGAN\cite{chen2016infogan} proposed different methods to apply the condition on the discriminator.
+Since our work touches on many tasks, we focus the literature review on general concepts and on the most relevant work. \textbf{Generative models} are typically based on Generative Adversarial Networks~\cite{goodfellow2014generative} or Variational Auto-Encoders~\cite{vae}.
+In addition, these two can be combined~\cite{larsen2015autoencoding}. \textbf{Conditional image generation} conditions the output on an initial variable, most commonly, the target class.
+CGAN~\cite{mirza2014conditional} and InfoGAN~\cite{chen2016infogan} proposed different methods to apply the condition on the discriminator.
 Our work is more similar to InfoGAN, since we do not use labeled data and the label is not linked to any real image and no conditional discriminator can be applied.
-The condition is maintained by a classifier that tries to predict the conditioned label and, as a result, forces the generator to condition the result on that label. \textbf{Semantic segmentation} In semantic segmentation, the task is to classify the image pixels based on their class labels.
-For the supervised setting Unet\cite{unet}, DeepLab\cite{chen2017deeplab}, DeepLabV3\cite{chen2017rethinking}, HRNet\cite{wang2019deep} have shown great performance leaps using a regression loss.
+The condition is maintained by a classifier that tries to predict the conditioned label and, as a result, forces the generator to condition the result on that label. \textbf{Semantic segmentation} deals with the classification of the image pixels based on their class labels.
+For the supervised setting Unet~\cite{unet}, DeepLab~\cite{chen2017deeplab}, DeepLabV3~\cite{chen2017rethinking}, HRNet~\cite{wang2019deep} have shown great performance leaps using a regression loss.
 For the unsupervised case, more creative solutions are considered.
-In \cite{chen2019unsupervised,kanezaki2018unsupervised,xia2017w,wang2018unsupervised,croitoru2018unsupervised,sultana2019unsupervised,ji2019invariant} a variety of methods have been used including inpainting, learning feature representation, clustering or video frames comparison.
+In \cite{chen2019unsupervised,kanezaki2018unsupervised,xia2017w,wang2018unsupervised,croitoru2018unsupervised,sultana2019unsupervised,ji2019invariant,bielski2019emergence} a variety of methods have been used including inpainting, learning feature representation, clustering or video frames comparison.
 In \textbf{Clustering,} deep learning methods are the current state of the art.
 JULE~\cite{yang2016joint} and DEPICT~\cite{ghasedi2017deep}, cluster based on a learned feature representation.
 IIC~\cite{ji2019invariant} trains a classifier directly.